hpcanalytics/ml-tutorial/README.md

 * If you'd like to learn more about a particular model, see [Documentation by Models].

-* If you'd like to learn more about a particular algorithm, see [Documentation by Algorithms].
+* If you'd like to learn more about a particular algorithm, see [Documentation by Algorithms](applications.html).

 * If you'd like to see how to apply SPIDAL algorithsm to real problems, see [Exemplar Applications].